 Why Is It Important?

 It’s also important to continue to evolve your music library.
+Know where to get music for DJing has become super important.
 This way you stay up to date with the newest tracks as well as having former classics be accessible.
 Keeping a well-organized music library makes it easier to cut tracks from your music library when you want to downsize.

 Before we dig into the details on ways to organize your music library we need to cover file formats.
 Digital music comes in a wide range of formats and there are some notable differences to be aware of.